 Matthew 18:15-17 If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 But if he does not listen to you, take one or two more with you so that by the mouth of two or three witnesses every act may be confirmed.
 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.

-- Meet with an elder of your fellowship group leader to go over your testimony and answer any questions he may have.
+4. Meet with an elder or your fellowship group leader to go over your testimony and answer any questions he may have.

-What Do We Expect of Church Members at Grace
+C. What We expect of Church Members at Grace